experimaestro/experimaestro-python/docs/tutorial.md

 - `Adam(lr=1e-2).__identifier__()` returns `71848...` (different set of parameters)

-First, any value can be
-associated with a unique byte string: the byte string is obtained by outputting the type of the value (e.g. string, ir.adhoc.dataset) and the value itself as a binary string.
-A special handling of configurations and tasks (objects) is performed by sorting keys in ascending lexicographic order, thus ensuring the uniqueness of the representation.

- Moreover

-- Default values are removed (e.g. k1 when set to 0.9).
-This allows to handle the situation where one adds a new experimental parameter (e.g. a new loss component).
-In that case, using a default parameter allows to add this parameter without invalidating all the previously ran experiments.
-- Ignored values are removed (e.g. the number of threads when indexing, the path where the index is stored)

 # Tasks

 When it comes to actually running code, Experimaestro allows to define